-The Azure AD Proxy service runs on Microsoft's datacenters and "doesn't require you to open inbound connections through your firewall," according to Microsoft's documentation.
-IT pros use the Azure Portal to configure the Azure AD Proxy service, which allows them to publish an external URL to Azure.
+Microsoft describes Azure AD Application Proxy connections in its documentation.
+IT pros use the Azure Portal to configure the Azure AD Application Proxy service, which allows them to publish an external URL to Azure.
 This external URL connects with an "internal application server URL" for accessing applications within an organization.
 End users can then access these applications using a URL or the MyApps access panel on a desktop or mobile device, Microsoft's documentation explained.

 "Connecting your on-premises applications to Azure AD Application Proxy benefits from all the work we've done in Azure AD to secure your applications with Identity Protection, Multi-Factor Authentication (MFA), and Conditional Access," stated Alex Simons, corporate vice president of program management at the Microsoft Identity Division, in the announcement.

 The SAML support in the Azure AD Application Proxy service had been one of the "biggest requests we received over the past several months," he added.